 This means constant downloading, and sometimes from sources that you’re not even very sure about.
-Not being sure about your sources might result in your device getting infected with malware that could potentially place all the work you’ve been up to in great risk.
+Not being sure about your sources might result in your device getting infected with malware that could potentially place all the work you’ve been up to at great risk.

-These are not scenarios whose consequences you would find favourable, therefore the best way to prevent any sort of damage would be to put in place measures that’ll keep you from having to endure such.
+These are not scenarios whose consequences you would find favorable, therefore the best way to prevent any sort of damage would be to put in place measures that’ll keep you from having to endure such.
 One way you can keep yourself safe while online is by accessing the Internet through a VPN.
 A Virtual Private Network allows you to encrypt your connection, meaning nobody would be able to intercept your connection to the Internet.

 The Best VPN for Ubuntu

 The many VPN services present on the Internet can sometimes make it very difficult to decide on which service to subscribe to.
-This is especially the case if you happen to be a first time user, who has no real experience with VPNs.
-To help you out, we’ve gone ahead and compiled a review of the best VPNs for Ubuntu, so that you atleast have somewhere to start:
+This is especially the case if you happen to be a first-time user, who has no real experience with VPNs.
+To help you out, we’ve gone ahead and compiled a review of the best VPNs for Ubuntu, so that you at least have somewhere to start:

 The Best VPNs for Ubuntu – Final Word

-We’ve gone ahead and listed five of the best VPNs to use with Ubuntu, so that you don’t have to go through the many choices available online to make a decision.
+We’ve gone ahead and listed five of the best VPNs to use with Ubuntu so that you don’t have to go through the many choices available online to make a decision.
 Have any issues or queries you’d like us to address?
 Leave them in the comment section below & we’ll be sure to get back to you.